 - RFIs are more casual; content will be more along the lines of solution briefs, case studies, and custom answers to open-ended questions.

 - RFPs will be structured and formal, but they’ll also provide opportunities to show off your creativity and competitive differentiation.
 Content will be in the form of answers to many, many questions.
-Hopefully you have a response management solution in place to automate and manage content.
+Hopefully you have an RFP software solution in place to automate and manage content.
 It makes your life much easier.

 Ways RFPs, RFQs, and RFIs help your sales process